oasisprotocol/old-docs/src/operators/maintenance/checking-account-nonce.md

   -a unix:/serverdir/node/internal.sock
 ```

-The output will be json that look something like this (the output will be
+The output will be json that looks something like this (the output will be
 unformatted):

 ```json